kmje405/dream/README.md

 # AI Photo Generator

 This AI Photo Generator is a project that integrates OpenAI's DALL·E to generate images based on user-defined prompts.
-The project is comprised of a simple and aesthetically pleasing front-end that interacts with a back-end Express server, which is responsible for communicating with OpenAI's API.
+The project is comprised of a nice and aesthetically pleasing front-end that interacts with a back-end Express server, which is responsible for communicating with OpenAI's API.

 ## Features